battlecode/battlecode-scaffold-2017/README.md

 - You're good to go.
 Run `gradle -q tasks` to see the other Gradle build tasks available.
 You shouldn't need to use any tasks outside of the "battlecode" group.

-- Use `gradle unpackClient` to get the client if you don't already see it in a `client` folder.

 ## Writing Players